 Inverting for density structure is an iterative process in which a preferred 3-D density model is generated from an observed gravitational response.
 The iterative process terminates when the inverted density model provides a close match to the expected model.
 Because of the non-uniqueness of the inversion process, other geophysical signatures in addition to gravity are helpful in recovering more realistic density models that satisfy all of the observed geophysical signatures.

 We employ the GRAV3D algorithm, a robust gravity inversion code developed by Li & Oldenburg (1996, 1998), to invert the gravity anomaly, and we incorporate other geophysical constraints as a priori model information to generate a 3-D subsurface density model.
 Gravity inversion of GRAV3D algorithm is an optimization problem and can be solved by finding the balance between to what extent the physical properties of the reference model fits that of the desired output model (i.e., the model norm) and to what extent the inverted model can generate synthetic data that fall within the error bounds of the observed data (i.e., the misfit).
 The model norm is defined by smoothing length scales in the three spatial directions, which can produce any desired model type (e.g., small, flat and blocky).
-At the same time, the GRAV3D algorithm attempts to minimize the misfit by causing the observed gravity values to conform to those predicted by the output density model.
+At the same time, the GRAV3D algorithm attempts to minimize the misfit by causing the predicted gravity anomalies by the output density model to conform to those observed values.
 The difference between them is weighted by the reciprocal of the observed data errors so that the misfit for inversion is dimensionless and should be equal to the number of data points provided that the data errors are independent and Gaussian with zero mean (Li & Oldenburg 1998).